May 22, 2023 | 4 min read

 Reviewers assess the assigned abstract based on defined criteria, including scientific importance, practical implications, and relevance to the conference subjects.
 Also, reviewers can discuss the abstract with other reviewers, request the submitter to revise the abstract, and change the abstract's topic.

-Abstract management platform provides features and functionality that support
+Abstract management platform provides features and functionality that support different conference organizers' requirements.

-Evaluation criteria are the foundation of the abstract review process,
+Evaluation criteria are the foundation of the abstract review process, ensuring abstracts meet conference standards, align with event objectives, and contribute to scientific discourse.

-The specific criteria used in each conference vary based on the conference's
+The specific criteria used in each conference vary based on the conference's focus, chairperson, and organizers.

 Here are some common evaluation criteria used in scientific conferences: